albertz/commandergenius/readme.txt

 it will be HW accelerated and will not impact performance much.
 SDL_ListModes()[0] will always return native screen resolution.
-Also make sure that your HW textures are not wider than 1024 pixels, or it will fail to allocate such texture on HTC G1.
-Software surfaces may be of any size of course (but you don't want to do expensive memcpy).
+Also make sure that your HW textures are not wider than 1024 pixels, or it will fail to allocate such texture on HTC G1, and many other low-end devices.
+Software surfaces may be of any size of course.

 If you want HW acceleration there are some limitations:
 You cannot blit SW surface to screen, it should be only HW surface.